-12.8 OU III INDUSTRIAL PARK
+12.7 OU III INDUSTRIAL PARK

-There are no changes for calendar year 2024 for the Industrial Park In-Well Air Stripping System groundwater monitoring program.
+There are no changes for calendar year 2025 for the Industrial Park In-Well Air Stripping System groundwater monitoring program.
+Based upon the concentration trends in both the monitoring and extraction wells it is anticipated that this system will have achieved its cleanup goals by the end of 2024 and a Petition for Shutdown will be submitted in 2025.